Everyone Else Burns

-Everyone Else Burns is a British television sitcom made for Channel 4 by JAX Media and Universal International Studios, starring Simon Bird, Kate O'Flynn, Amy James-Kelly, Harry Connor and Morgana Robinson.
+Everyone Else Burns is a television sitcom made for Channel 4 by JAX Media and Universal International Studios, starring Simon Bird, Kate O'Flynn, Amy James-Kelly, Harry Connor and Morgana Robinson.
 The first series premiered in January 2023, with a second broadcast in October 2024; all episodes were made available at once on streaming.

 Synopsis

 A coming-of-age sitcom about a Manchester family who are part of a puritanical Christian sect.